DragonflyRobotics/DeepShift-Project-Documentation-Fork/docs/README.md

 ```

 ### Natural Language Processing
-Another key stage of this AGI(Artificial General Intelligence) is human interaction and understanding.
+Another key stage of our AGI(Artificial General Intelligence) is human interaction and understanding.
 MAGIST will constantly listen to conversations and make intelligent decisions.
 Here is the target process:

 ```
-1. Record audio data and transcribe it(this is ***the only*** place where a pre-trained model(the transcriber) is used since learning a human language fully unsupervised is incredibly arduous.
+1. Record audio data and transcribe it.
+(This is ***the only*** place where a pre-trained model(the transcriber) is used since learning a human language fully unsupervised is incredibly arduous)
 2. Use a custom positional embedding with a Self-Attention head to find keywords.
 3. Search these terms in the NeuralDB for possible entries.
 4. Search unknown terms online and store definitions for future reference. (future)